South Shore United Church, #85 Route 10, Tryon, PEI

 in a number of ongoing outreach projects such as the Christmas Giving

 Sunday services are taped weekly and made available to those

 The South Shore Pastoral Charge of the United Church of Canada was formed on January 1, 2006, bringing together four congregations; Bonshaw, Hampton, Tryon and Victoria, to worship in the church building at Tryon.

-to accommodate the Minister’s study and Secretary’s office which were
+completed to accommodate the Minister’s study and Secretary’s office which

 We respect the histories and traditions of the four previous

-all the churches; for example, the Presbyterian table and chair from Bonshaw,
+from all the churches; for example, the Presbyterian table and chair

 The South Shore Pastoral Charge is organized to carry out its mission according to a Unified Board Structure.
 The Board consists of 20 members of which 17 are voting Elders, who, along with a representative of Ministry and Personnel Committee, Board of Trustees, two lay representatives to PEI Presbytery and a member of the order of ministry (ex‑officio) as corresponding members oversee and give direction for the ministry of the congregation.